 I would definitely make sure it was a warm time of year, but not super hot.
 We were lucky to each have our own cabin.
 I would see if I could do that again.

 Do you think this tour would be good for a new traveler?

-Bio: Andrew is a fantasy fiction author, creator of the Peanut Butter Bar plugin, world traveler and expat who resides in Berlin, Germany.
+Bio: Andrew is a board game creator, fantasy fiction author, world traveler and expat who resides in Berlin, Germany.
 He has been a fantasy book nut since childhood; he really has not grown up much since then.
 After struggling to write his own games for years, he is now creating fantastical worlds in a series of novellas that echo the TV shows, anime and role-playing games of his youth.
-To learn more about Andrew, check out his author site here.
-He also blogs about Germany, expat life, and travel on Grounded Traveler.
+He also blogs about traveling in Germany, expat life, and travel on Grounded Traveler.